sfbrigade/sfbrigade.github.io.2017-11-05/_posts/jobs/2016-08-30-events-team.md

 Are you a logistical mastermind?
 Can you organize a calendar of events better than the Mayor's Scheduler?
 Can you get information from 7 different teams with time to spare before your deadline?
 Do you want to plan events attended which benefit the community and city of San Francisco?
-As the Events Leads or part of a team of Lead Supporters, you will plan our two major events and lead the coordination of our weekly Hack Nights.
+As the Events Lead or part of a team of Lead Supporters, you will plan our two major events and lead the coordination of our weekly Hack Nights.